axonivy-market/S4HANA-connector/S4HANA-product/README.md

 # SAP S/4HANA

-This connector easily connects the Axon Ivy Engine to a SAP S/4HANA database:
+This connector easily connects the Axon Ivy Engine with an SAP S/4HANA database - with a focus on the business partner area.

-- Focuses on the business partner domain
+This connector:
-- Establishes a connection to its database to show all business partners together with their email addresses
+- connects to the database to display all business partners and their email addresses
-- Needs a tryout account for the [SAP Demo API](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout)
+- requires a test account for the SAP Demo API
-- Supports you with a demo implementation to reduce your integration effort
+- supports you with a demo implementation to reduce your integration effort

 ## Demo